cakeio-unreal/cakeio-unreal.github.io/docs/core-api/directories.md

 Guarded traversal will attempt to visit every target element at a specified depth, but it can be stopped early by the caller if an error is encountered.
 In essence, this is traversal with error handling enabled.
 The goal of a guarded traversal is still to visit all target elements at the specified depth.

-Search traversal visits target elements at the specified depth until some conditions is met -- the caller is in complete control of this condition.
+Search traversal will visit target elements at the specified depth until a caller-defined condition is met or an error is encountered.
 As the name implies, a search traversal does not always expect to visit every target element within a directory -- it wishes to terminate as soon as it finds what it is looking for.
 Search traversals can be terminated early in two states -- if an error is encountered or if the search has found what it needs.
 If a search traversal visits all target elements and the search is not satisfied, then this traversal will be considered a failure (in terms of searching, not in terms of errors).

 #### Traversal Function Naming
 Traversal functions utilize the following naming pattern: `Traverse<style><target>`.
 Unguarded traversals do not have a style identifier in their name because they are the simplest form.
 Let's say we wish to traverse the files of a directory.
 We could use the following functions to traverse the files with each style: